stark1tty/awesome-PhD/README.md

 <!-- /MarkdownTOC -->

-## List of resources
+## List of Resources
 Sorted alphabetically into sub (and further sub) categories.

 ### Academia
-- [ACADEMIC STACK EXCHANGE](https://academia.stackexchange.com/): Q & A for academics and those enrolled in higher education.
+- [ACADEMIC STACK EXCHANGE](https://academia.stackexchange.com/): Q&A for academics and those enrolled in higher education.

 ### Accessibility and Inclusion
 - [COLS4ALL](https://github.com/mtennekes/cols4all): An R package "for selecting color palettes.
 'Color for all' refers to [the authors'] mission that colors should be usable for not just people with normal color vision, but also for people with color vision deficiency".